tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 #### Dynamic testing

-Using the emulated firmware, perform dynamic testing of the bootloader, firmware and applications.
+Using the emulated firmware, perform dynamic testing of the bootloader, firmware, and applications.

 > Some devices may provide a web application as part of its functionality.
 Testing of such applications is out of scope of this methodology, however [OWASP's Web Security Testing Guide](https://owasp.org/www-project-web-security-testing-guide/) contains detailed steps on how to proceed.